--The Grass Lake and Brooklyn farms are open 9am-5pm everyday until Christmas Eve.
+♦ Both the Grass Lake and Brooklyn farms are currently open for tree cutting 9am-5pm every day.

 You have reached one of the oldest and largest tree farms in Southern Michigan.
 We started in the 1930’s and are still going strong with two locations: